tagnja/blog/source/draft/mysql-explain.md

 This column contains extra information that doesn't fit into other columns.
 The most important values you might frequently are as follows:

 - Using index.
+This indicates that MySQL will use a covering index to avoid accessing the table.
 - Using where.
+This means the MySQL server will post-filter rows after the storage engine retrieves them.
 - Using temporary.
+This means MySQL will use a temporary table while sorting the query's result.
 - Using filesort.
+This means MySQL will use an external sort to order the results, instead of reading the rows from the table in index order.
+MySQL has two filesort algorithms.
+Either type can be done in memory or on disk.
+EXPLAIN doesn't tell you which type of filesort MySQL will use, and it doesn't tell you whether the sort will be done in memory or on disk.
-- Range checked for each record.
+- Range checked for each record (index map:N).
+This value means there's no good index, and the indexes will be reevaluated for each row in a join.
+N is a bitmap of the indexes shown in possible_keys and is redundant.

-# // TODO
+- Using index condition: Tables are read by accessing index tuples and testing them first to determine whether to read full table rows.

 **Improvements in MySQL 5.6**